Teocalli of the Sacred War

-A Photo of The Teocalli of the Sacred War.
+The Teocalli of the Sacred War.

 The Teocalli of the Sacred War (teocalli is Nahuatl for "temple;" El Teocalli de la Guerra Sagrada) is the name given by archaeologist Alfonso Caso to a monolithic pre-Columbian miniature of an Aztec temple, thought by some to have served as a throne for Motecuhzoma II.

 The sculpture was first discovered in 1831 in the foundations of the National Palace of Mexico, but was not removed until the 1920s.

 It is now located in the Museo Nacional de Antropología, Mexico City.

 Description and iconography

 Generally speaking, the Teocalli is representative in form of Late Post-classic temple architecture and sculpture.

 Two masses, a flat-roofed temple and a "truncated pyramid" complete with stairs up the front of the platform, compose the statue.